duaraghav8/Ethlint/README.md

+NOTE: Solium is currently not under active development.
+If you'd like to help maintain the project, please get in touch at duaraghav8@gmail.com :)

 ![solium](https://cloud.githubusercontent.com/assets/12758282/18283522/4b206522-7483-11e6-9bcd-2a70ebc8cfdb.png)

 Solium is a linter for Solidity which uses Abstract Syntax Trees and allows the user to enable/disable existing rules and add their own ones!